 Rule 1: Respect the Daily Posting Limit

-The generally accepted safe limit for Facebook Marketplace vehicle listings is around 15 vehicles per day per account.
-Facebook doesn’t publish official limits, but this is the threshold that experienced dealers have found through practice.
+The generally accepted safe limit for Facebook Marketplace vehicle listings is around 10 vehicles per day per account.
+Facebook doesn’t publish official numbers, but this is the threshold that experienced dealers across multiple markets have identified through practice.

-Going above 15 in a day significantly increases your risk of being flagged or having your posting ability temporarily restricted.
+Going above 10 in a single day significantly increases your risk of being flagged or having your posting ability temporarily restricted.

 Rule 2: Space Out Your Posts